nabil-k/Audio-Visualizer/README.md

 # Audio-Visualizer
-An Audio Visualizer using the SFML library.
+An Audio Visualizer made using the SFML library.